saucelabs/sauce-docs/docs/test-fairy/platforms/titanium.md

 ## Installation

-1. Simply add the following lines to your `tiapp.xml` file:
+1. Add the following lines to your `tiapp.xml` file:

    ```xml
    <modules>